What is National Speech-Language-Hearing Month?

 • Research environments

-Above, you see all of the areas that SLPs have the skills and training to treat.
+Above, you see all the areas that SLPs have the skills and training to treat.
 However, like many health-related professions, many SLPs have “specialties” or preferred treatment areas and focus on that specific domain.
 This can also affect the setting an SLP chooses to work.
-For example, someone working in an adult hospital setting may exclusively treat cognitive areas of communication and/or swallowing difficulties, while another SLP in a K-5 school setting may focus more on articulation, fluency, receptive and expressive language, and social aspects of communication.
+For example, someone working in an adult hospital setting may exclusively treat cognitive areas of communication and dysphagia, while another SLP in a K-5 school setting may focus more on articulation, stuttering, receptive and expressive language, and social aspects of communication.

 Citations/further resources: